-- Clarifying and updating all FMLA forms, posters, and documents while implementing a more efficient tracking system. - Streamlining the administration and updates for employee insurances including software for employee on-line options. - Hiring a new healthcare broker for securing and re-writing insurance options/guidance for affordable healthcare act.
+- Clarifying and updating all FMLA forms, posters, and documents while implementing a more efficient tracking system. - Streamlining the administration and updates for employee insurances including software for employee on-line options. - Hiring a new Healthcare Broker for securing and re-writing insurance options/guidance for affordable healthcare act.

-- Identify and fulfill training and development needs to align our staff skills with the guiding principles of PSTA. - Reviewing the actuarial data for the market analysis of healthcare costs. - Pursuit of a talent management system that would track applicant demographics and skill sets to increase department efficiency.
+- Identify and fulfill training and development needs to align - Reviewing the actuarial data for the market analysis of healthcare costs. - Pursuit of a talent management system that would track applicant demographics and skill sets to increase department efficiency